Spanish (SPAN)

 Graduation with Leadership Distinction: GLD: Diversity and Social Advocacy, GLD: Global Learning

 Intensive study of selected topics of the Hispanic world.
-Course content varies and will be announced in the schedule of classes by title.
-May be repeated as content varies by title.
 Taught in English.

 Contract approved by instructor, advisor, and department chair is required for undergraduate students.
 Department permission required for transfer students.